 (Technically, you’re supposed to run your finger around the edge of the cup and just pop it into your mouth.
-But Mom opted for a spoon!
+But my mom opted for a spoon!
 So classy, she is.)

-It’s that camaraderie that inspired these Gourmet Apple Cider Bourbon Jell-O Shots.
+It’s that camaraderie that inspired these Apple Cider Jello Shots with Bourbon.